twan0305/Interactive-Lab-Hub/Lab_1/README.md

 3) We will be grading with an emphasis on creativity.

 \*\***Document everything here.
 (Particularly, we would like to see the storyboard and video, although photos of the prototype are also great.)**\*\*

-Based on the feedback from our classmates, we added an audio output with verbal reply as well as music depending on the emotional response when interacting with the device.
-One feedback noted that some employees may forget to look at the device, so we added a step in which the employee interacts with the device to get a sense of the mood the manager is in.
-Another suggested that we include audio feedback of the emotion, so we added specific responses similar to what a secretary may say when someone wants to speak with the manager.

 <img width="1340" alt="Mpath angry 2" src="https://user-images.githubusercontent.com/111993874/189565847-7a5a3d62-fb55-4a79-80b3-2385abd090e8.png">
 <img width="1309" alt="Mpath happy 2" src="https://user-images.githubusercontent.com/111993874/189565857-904414d6-2ddf-4606-88f3-f9bdc8d5a375.png">